-Specifically, the evaluated LLM judges include proprietary systems such as GPT-4o and PAI-Judge, as well as open-source models built on LLaMA, Mistral, and Qwen backbones.
-Among them, several models (e.g., JudgeLM, PandaLM, Auto-J, Prometheus 2) have been explicitly fine-tuned for judgment tasks, while others (e.g., LLama-3.1, Openchat-3.5, Qwen2.5) remain zero-shot evaluators.
-We also include Ds-R1, a reasoning-oriented judge system built on Ds-V3, to explore whether enhanced reasoning capabilities influence judgment robustness and behavior.
-The features of the LLM judges are provided in Table \ref{tab:llm-judges} (appendix).
+\subsubsection{Content Quality Evaluator}

-\subsection{Content Quality Evaluator}
+Our evaluation framework (detailed in \S\ref{subsec: metric}) is designed to capture two distinct aspects of adversarial attacks on LLM-as-a-Judge systems: (1) direct manipulation of the judgment mechanism, and (2) indirect effects through content quality changes in evaluated responses.
+To disentangle these effects, we introduce a content quality evaluator module $Q$ that measures content-level drift between clean and attacked responses.

-Our evaluation metrics (detailed in \S\ref{subsec:metric}) are designed to capture not only the judgment accuracy of the LLM-as-a-Judge systems but also the content quality drift of the evaluated responses.
-To quantify this drift, we introduce a content quality evaluator module $Q$, which assesses how closely a target response aligns with a reference response.
-Formally, the content quality score $S_e$ is defined as:
+The evaluator serves as a differential measurement tool rather than an absolute quality assessor.
+Its purpose is to quantify how much an attack alters the semantic or functional characteristics of responses, enabling us to distinguish whether judgment shifts arise from compromised judgment logic or from genuine content changes that should naturally influence scores.
+The content quality score $S_e$ is formally defined as:

-where $x$ denotes the target response (either $r$ or $r_m$), and $r_{\text{ref}}$ is the corresponding reference response.
-We design specialized evaluators for different task categories, i.e., text-focused, code-oriented evaluation tasks, to ensure appropriate quality assessment.
+where $x$ denotes the target response (either clean response $r$ or modified response $r_m$), and $r_{\text{ref}}$ is the corresponding reference response from benchmark datasets.
+We design task-specific evaluators to ensure appropriate quality assessment across different domains.

-\descr{Evaluator for Text-focused Tasks $Q_{\text{text}}$.} For text-focused evaluation tasks such as summarization and translation, we assess the fluency, coherence, and relevance of the response using BLEURT~\cite{bleurt}, a state-of-the-art BERT-based model fine-tuned on human-labeled data.
-BLEURT computes semantic similarity between two responses, returning a score in the range (0,1).
+\descr{Evaluator for Text-focused Tasks.} For text-focused evaluation tasks such as summarization and translation, we assess the semantic similarity and coherence of responses using BLEURT~\cite{bleurt}\footnote{Using a manually selected sample of 200 outputs, we assessed the alignment between BLEURT scores and human correctness ratings, observing a strong Spearman correlation ($\rho = 0.868$).}.
+BLEURT computes semantic alignment between responses and returns scores in [0,1].
+This metric effectively captures content-level deviations while remaining efficient for large-scale evaluation.
 The reference responses $r_{\text{ref}}$ are drawn from benchmark datasets corresponding to each task.